Linuxfabrik/monitoring-plugins/check-plugins/grassfish-screens/README.md

 ## Overview

-The Grassfish Platform offers a unified way to manage Digital Signage touchpoints.
-This monitoring plugin checks if the screens attached to a Grassfish player are on or off.
-You must provide both the Grassfish hostname and a Grassfish token for this check to work.
+Checks if screens attached to Grassfish digital signage players are on or off via the Grassfish API.
+The player list can be filtered by box state, customer ID, or custom ID.
+Requires a Grassfish hostname and API token.
+Alerts when screens are unexpectedly off.
+Supports extended reporting via `--lengthy`.

+**Data Collection:**

+* Queries the Grassfish API (`/gv2/webservices/API` by default) to retrieve all player data, then fetches screen status for each matching player via the `Players/<id>/Screens` endpoint
+* Screen data is cached locally to reduce API load (configurable via `--cache-expire`, default: 8 hours)
+* A screen is considered "off" when its last update exceeds the `--warning` threshold
+* Players can be filtered by `--box-id` (regex), `--box-state`, `--custom-id` (regex), `--is-installed`, `--is-licensed`, and `--transfer-status`
+* By default, only players in "activated" state are checked
+* Only players with screen warnings are shown in the table output (truncated to 20 entries)

+**Compatibility:**

-Tested with Grassfish v1.12.
+* Tested with Grassfish API v1.12

-Hints:
+**Important Notes:**

-* Takes round about 5 minutes for 1'000 screens.
+* Takes approximately 5 minutes for 1000 screens because each player's screen data requires a separate API call.
+* `--box-id` and `--custom-id` support Python regular expressions (case-insensitive).

 ## Fact Sheet